 The amount of water stored in seasonal snow is an essential natural resource (Sturm et al., 2017).
 The duration and extent of snow cover, which can be monitored with relative ease using spaceborne sensors, show notable reductions over the timescale of satellite observations (e.g. Hori et al., 2017).
-Modeling studies and satellite data records, supported by ground observation networks, have provided indications of decreasing trends in snow water equivalent (SWE) over large extents of the Northern Hemisphere (Liston and Hiemstra 2011; Pulliainen et al., 2020).
+Modelling studies and satellite data records supported by ground observation networks have provided indications of decreasing trends in snow water equivalent (SWE) over large extents of the Northern Hemisphere (Liston and Hiemstra, 2011; Pulliainen et al., 2020).
 However, current satellite SWE products still lack sufficient spatial resolution and precision to meet observational requirements of many hydrological applications (Mudryk et al., 2015; Larue et al., 2017).
-Radar sensors, operating at sufficiently high frequencies, have been proposed to meet these requirements.
-The proposed Cold Regions Hydrology High-Resolution Observatory (CoReH2O) satellite mission aimed to retrieve SWE over land at a spatial resolution of 200 -500 m, at 3-15 day temporal resolution, with a precision better than 3 cm for SWE \leq 30 cm and better than 10 % for SWE > 30 cm (Rott et al., 2010).
-The sensor proposed for CoReH2O was a dual polarization Synthetic Aperture Radar (SAR) operating at X- and Ku-bands.
+Radar sensors operating at sufficiently high frequencies have been proposed to meet these requirements.
+The proposed Cold Regions Hydrology High-Resolution Observatory (CoReH2O) satellite mission aimed to retrieve SWE over land at a spatial resolution of 200-500 m at 3-15 d temporal resolution with a precision better than 3 cm for SWE \leq 30 cm and better than 10 % for SWE > 30 cm (Rott et al., 2010).
+The sensor proposed for CoReH2O was a dual polarisation synthetic aperture radar (SAR) operating at X and Ku band.
 While CoReH2O was not selected for mission implementation, Phase A studies motivated the acquisition and analysis of airborne radar data to advance the scientific readiness.

-The European Space Agency (ESA) SnowSAR instrument is a dual-polarization (VV, HV), airborne side looking SAR measuring at X- and Ku-bands (Coccia et al., 2011).
-Between 2010 and 2013, the instrument was operated at several sites in northern Finland, Austrian Alps, and northern Canada.
-The purpose of the airborne campaigns was to gather information on backscattering properties of snow-covered terrain in support of CoReH2O mission studies, measuring over a range of climatological snow classes and land cover regimes.
-As a part of the Nordic Snow Radar Experiment (NoSREx, Lemmetyinen et al., 2016), SnowSAR was deployed in Sodankylä, Northern Finland for a single flight in March 2011 and a total of ten acquisition flights in the winter of 2011-2012.
+The European Space Agency (ESA) SnowSAR instrument is a dual-polarisation (VV, HV), airborne side-looking SAR measuring at X and Ku band (Coccia et al., 2011).
+Between 2010 and 2013, the instrument was operated at several sites in Northern Finland, Austrian Alps and northern Canada.
+The purpose of the airborne campaigns was to gather information on backscattering properties of snow-covered terrain in support of CoReH2O mission studies measuring over a range of climatological snow classes and land cover regimes.
+As a part of the Nordic Snow Radar Experiment (NoSREx, Lemmetyinen et al., 2016), SnowSAR was deployed in Sodankylä, Northern Finland, for a single flight in March 2011 and a total of 10 acquisition flights in the winter of 2011-2012.
 Two additional acquisitions took place over a tundra site near the town of Saariselkä, Finland.
-Three flight missions were performed between November 2012 and February 2013 in the AlpSAR campaign over three sites located in different elevation zones of the Austrian Alps, representing a montane valley (Leutasch), Alpine tundra (Rotmoos), and a glacier environment (Mittelbergferner) (Rott et al., 2013).
-In Canada, the TVCEx campaign took place in March and April 2013, with two flight campaigns over sites in the Trail Valley Creek (TVC) watershed, Northwest Territories, representative of the tundra snow regime.
+Three flight missions were performed between November 2012 and February 2013 in the AlpSAR campaign over three sites located in different elevation zones of the Austrian Alps representing a montane valley (Leutasch), Alpine tundra (Rotmoos) and a glacier environment (Mittelbergferner) (Rott et al., 2013).
+In Canada, the TVCEx campaign took place in March and April 2013 with two flight campaigns over sites in the Trail Valley Creek (TVC) watershed, Northwest Territories, representative of the tundra snow regime (King et al., 2018).

-Data from SnowSAR are provided as calibrated and geocoded normalized radar cross sections (sigma-nought, σ^0).
-At a flight altitude of 1200 meters above ground, the SnowSAR swaths span approximately 400 meters in ground range and up to several kilometres in the flight direction, while the calibrated σ^0 values are provided at spatial resolutions of 2 m and 10 m.
-Radiometric calibration was performed by a combination of: 1) internal calibration, 2) corner reflector targets installed along flight paths, and 3) the application of TerraSAR-X imagery and tower-based radar observations (for cross-polarized backscatter; see section 2.3).
-Based on repeated overpasses and cross-comparison with TerraSAR-X, the absolute accuracy at X-band was determined https://doi.org/10.5194/essd-2021-239 Preprint.
-Discussion started: 22 October 2021 © Author(s) 2021.
-CC BY 4.0 License.
+Data from SnowSAR are provided as calibrated and geocoded normalised radar cross sections (sigma-nought, σ^0).
+At a flight altitude of 1200 m above ground, the

-to be better than 1 dB and the radiometric stability better than 1 dB at both X and Ku bands for 95 % of the data (Di Leo et al., 2016).
+SnowSAR swaths span approximately 400 m in ground range and up to several kilometres in the flight direction while the calibrated σ^0 values are provided at spatial resolutions of 2 and 10 m.
+Radiometric calibration was performed by a combination of (1) internal calibration, (2) corner reflector targets installed along flight paths and (3) the application of TerraSAR-X imagery and tower-based radar observations (for cross-polarised backscatter, see Sect.
+2.3).
+Based on repeated overpasses and cross-comparison with TerraSAR-X, the absolute accuracy at X band was determined to be better than 1 dB and the radiometric stability better than 1 dB at both X and Ku bands for 95 % of the data (Di Leo et al., 2016).